-Duration: up to 3 weeks
+Duration: 3 weeks

 Participants learn about leadership through integrated seminars taught by experienced leaders in the field.
 The seminars are very participatory and enable them to deepen their understanding about how to initiate and lead social innovation in their businesses and communities and, more importantly, where their passion lies for being a part of this work.

 An essential piece of this program will be to create the space for participants to explore more deeply the kinds of personal questions that form who we are as people and as leaders.

 Participants attend a number of Site Visits to local organizations and businesses who are engaged in various forms of social good–including around Fair Trade, organic foods, sustainability, corporate social responsibility, social entrepreneurship, women’s issues, homelessness, and more.

 We work closely with each participant to help them cultivate clarity around personal and professional direction through personalized advising.
 This is an opportunity for participants to better understand themselves, their dreams, and the way forward for their lives.

 Impact Hub Seattle is a co-working space & community of locally rooted organisations and entrepreneurs that are passionate about advancing social good.

 During programs, our participants will be able to access Impact Hub Seattle‘s space and facilites!
 Come join us and experience all the magic this community has to offer!